travisgoodspeed/md380tools/README.md

 Info/Version.
 If it's a recent date you're good; if it's a number, you need to upgrade.

-To actively watch incoming calls, printing a call log with name and
-callsign:

-**md380-tool calllog will only work with D02 firmware.
-See https://github.com/travisgoodspeed/md380tools/issues/493**

-    md380-tool calllog

 To dump the recent dmesg log: